Ends in

 AWS Regions and Availability Zones

-An AWS Local Region is a single datacenter designed to complement an existing AWS Region.
-An AWS Local Zone places AWS compute, storage, database, and other select services closer to large population, industry, and IT centers where no AWS Region exists today.
-To deliver low-latency content to users around the globe, AWS has placed Points of Presence, which are either edge locations or edge caches.
-These points are used by Cloudfront and Lambda@edge services.
-Edge locations are locations that CloudFront uses to cache copies of your content for faster delivery to users at any location.
+• An AWS Local Zone places AWS compute, storage, database, and other select services closer to large populations, industries, and IT centers where no AWS Region currently exists.
+To deliver low-latency content to users worldwide, AWS has established Points of Presence, which are either edge locations or edge caches.
+These points are used by CloudFront and Lambda@Edge services.

 View the Interactive AWS Global Infrastructure Map here